-The district shall designate one or more officials or employees to act as its FOIA officers.
+The district shall designate the Executive Director and he will also designate one or more officials or employees to act as its FOIA officers.
 If only one FOIA officer is designated, the district shall designate a designee who will act on the FOIA officer's behalf in the event that the FOIA office is unavailable.
 Any FOIA officer who is subsequently appointed shall complete the required electronic training curriculum within 30 days after assuming the position.

 Representatives of the District, including commissioners, board members, and employees, are prohibited from engaging in electronic communication (including but not limited to e-mails, texts, tweets, blog postings, and/or posting on any social media site) during any public District meeting subject to the Open Meetings Act, including but not limited to board meetings and committee meetings.
-Any electronic communications transmitted during any public District meeting are subject to a Freedom of Information Act (FOIA) request, regardless if they originated from the individual's personal electronic device, or a device issued by the District.
+Any electronic communications transmitted during any public District meeting are subject to a Freedom of Information Act (FOIA) request, regardless of whether they originated from the individual's personal electronic device, or a device issued by the District.